 High rates of online completion

 Census 2021 was the first digital-first census Overall, 97% of households across England and Wales responded to Census 2021.
 The ONS had set a pre-census target of at least 75% online completion – this target was exceeded, with 88.9% of households responding to the census choosing to do so on a digital device.
 Mobile phone was the most common way of completing the electronic questionnaire, with 56.4% of households choosing to do so that way.
 Nearly 35% used a desktop computer, while 9% used a tablet.
 View our Cambridgeshire and Peterborough Online Share of Census 2021 Responses, including maps for each district showing the proportion of households that responded to Census 2021 online.

 Publication of Census 2021 data

-The ONS has recently announced that it will publish the first data from Census 2021 at 11am on 28th June 2022.
-This will include five datasets containing population and household estimates for England and for Wales, rounded to the nearest 100, at local authority level.
-These are:
+The ONS published the first data from Census 2021 at 11am on 28th June 2022.
+This included five datasets containing population and household estimates for England and for Wales, rounded to the nearest 100, at local authority level.

 The ONS will provide further updates to its plans for the release and publication of Census 2021 data on its website: ONS plans for publication of Census 2021 outputs.

 Following completion of Phase 1, the ONS will begin Phase 2 of the census outputs programme.
-This is when multivariate data and more complex analysis based on usual resident population will begin to be released, and this is expected to begin in Winter 2022 / 2023.
-Phase 3 will then follow, and this will see the start of publication of data related to alternative population bases, small population data, origin destination data and micro-data.
-The release timings for Phases 2 and 3 are yet to be announced.
+This is when multivariate data and more complex analysis based on usual resident population will begin to be released, and this is expected to be published from early 2023.
+Phase 3 will then follow from Spring 2023, and this will see the start of publication of data related to alternative population bases, small population data, origin destination data and micro-data.

 The ONS held a consultation on the Census 2021 outputs in the Summer of 2021.
 The findings from the consultation were published in two parts and are available on the ONS website: ONS Census 2021 outputs consultation.